nCine/ncline/README.md

 	ncline set -cmake-args "-D NCINE_BUILD_TESTS=OFF"

+If you need to specify additional CMake arguments when configuring the game compilation you can use the `-game-cmake-args <args>` option:

+	ncline set -game-cmake-args "-D NCPROJECT_DATA_DIR=/path/to/data-directory"

 #### CMake section

 With the `-ninja` and `-no-ninja` options you can choose whether to choose Ninja as a CMake generator or not, providing it is available.